What are the responsibilities of a Training Coordinator?

 Other Questions about Training Coordinator

-What do Training Coordinators do?
+- What kind of training do Training Coordinators receive?